Ceiling Fan

 • Solid build quality.
 Plastic feels dense, metal blades stay balanced for years.

-• Good 2-year warranty backed by a real Singapore service network.
+• Good 2-year warranty backed by a real Singapore service network, so picking the best fan for an HDB flat is lower-risk with KDK.

 • The remote-control models are reliable (some brands have flaky remotes).